 Theme Feedback National Intermodal Response General project Project information: requests that detailed project information be made available, including project siting, naming and benefits to the local community, including but not limited to job creation.
 It is predicted that Stage 1A would initially generate up to 15 FTE jobs across multiple daily shifts.
 Early analysis suggests that the completed project will generate up to 8,000 direct jobs and 20,000 indirect jobs across the region.
 Project engagement: suggestion to host future shopping centre pop-ups at Epping Plaza or other smaller local shopping centres and to advertise on the Mandalay Estate Facebook group.
 Community feedback will be considered in future engagement planning and will influence additional venue and advertising choices for future community sessions.
 Roads and traffic Access to Beveridge Intermodal Precinct: questions about where road traffic will be entering the intermodal site from, with preference for no additional trucks on Merriang Road.
 Existing Traffic Impact Assessments do not anticipate significant heavy vehicle distribution on Merriang Road given a preference to access the Hume Freeway by the shortest route.
 National Intermodal has committed to funding contributions for interim local road upgrades and is undertaking further assessments with State and Local Government and transport engineers on roads infrastructure over the short, medium and longer term.
 Intermodal truck movements: request for intermodal truck movements (during operations) to be scheduled outside of peak hours.
 National Intermodal has been working with traffic consultants to assess the potential transport impacts associated with Stage 1A.
 This includes developing a construction traffic management plan outlining the ways traffic will be kept moving, including limiting wherever possible construction traffic and project vehicles on major roads during peak travel times.
 Typically, intermodal freight movements do not clash with commuter peak traffic.
 Camerons Lane: support for Major Road Projects Victoria (MRPV) progressing the designs and funding requests for Camerons Lane freeway connection.
 Desire to understand likely timeline for delivery and preference for this infrastructure to proceed.
 Camerons Lane Interchange is being scoped by MRPV with Australian Government funding and is in the planning phase.
 The final timeline for delivery is yet to be confirmed.
 The Australian Government has recently committed additional funding towards the project, now totalling \$900 million.
-Existing conditions: concern for the current condition of the local road network (potholes and limited capacity).
-Desire for local road improvements (especially on eastern side) by local councils and state National Intermodal is liaising with councils and DTP about funding contributions to interim local (council maintained) road improvements.
-This would outline monetary contributions and completion of select road upgrades in the surrounding area.
+Existing conditions: concern for the current condition of the local road National Intermodal is liaising with councils and DTP about funding contributions to interim local (council maintained) road improvements.
+This